JKirkYuan/Design-Patterns-Typescript/ObserverPattern/Notes/Observer.md

 ## Build & Run Instructions

-To build the program, go inside the DecoratorPattern directory.
+To build the program, go inside the ObserverPattern directory.

 Install dependencies